 One of the most likely causes of infertility is a disorder in the gametes or fetal implantation which there is no valid test to detect them.
-But undoubtedly, most cases of unexplained infertility are due to a natural decline in fertility as a result of aging, which is more common in women over 35 years.
+But undoubtedly, most cases of unexplained infertility are due to a natural decline in infertility as a result of aging, which is more common in women over 35 years.

 When should I refer a doctor for infertility treatment?

-As general, in case a couple fails to become pregnant within 12 months of trying to conceive, they should refer to a doctor to determine the reasons of infertility.
+In general, in case a couple fails to become pregnant within 12 months of trying to conceive, they should refer to a doctor to determine the reasons for infertility.
 Females older than 35 years should refer to the infertility specialist after 6 months of trying and not getting pregnant.
 If a female under 35 years old having a family history of premature menopause or other problems that can cause premature menopause, they should refer to infertility specialist as soon as possible for infertility counseling.